This is a guest post by by Amber Bradshaw of My Homestead Life.

 Tips for Growing Sage

-- Sage flourishes in a sunny, sandy, well-drained, neutral spot in soil with a pH between 6.5 and 7
+- Sage flourishes in a sunny, sandy, well-drained, neutral spot in soil with a pH between 6.5 and 7.

 - The plant is an evergreen perennial shrub in zones 5-8.
 In zones below 5 and above 8, it is considered an annual because it cannot survive all year in the growing conditions.

-- Encourage air circulation with mulch and pebbles to help keep the area around the leaves dry
+- Encourage air circulation with mulch and pebbles to help keep the area around the leaves dry.

-- Prune plants back in early spring every year, cutting out the oldest growth in order to promote new growth
+- Prune plants back in early spring every year, cutting out the oldest growth in order to promote new growth.

-- Replace plant every 4-5 years
+- Replace your plants every 4-5 years for best productivity.

 - Sage can be grown indoors in a sunny window.
-To read more about indoor growing, visit Gardening Know How – Growing Sage Indoors.

-Sage has a fragrant aroma and an astringent but warm flavor.
 Today it is typically used in:

-- Stuffing, Sausages, Poultry and Fish
+- Stuffing, sausages, poultry and fish

 - Vegetable dishes, especially with beans